airstack/json-utils/README.md

 # JSON Utils

-Shell scripts for parsing, querying, and manipulating JSON.
+Shell scripts for processing JSON and exporting JSON to ENV vars.

 # Requirements